UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantWebhookEndpointListRes.md

 `func (o *UnibeeApiMerchantWebhookEndpointListRes) HasEndpointList() bool`

 HasEndpointList returns a boolean if a field has been set.

+### GetZapierCredential

+`func (o *UnibeeApiMerchantWebhookEndpointListRes) GetZapierCredential() UnibeeApiBeanMerchantZapierCredential`

+GetZapierCredential returns the ZapierCredential field if non-nil, zero value otherwise.

+### GetZapierCredentialOk

+`func (o *UnibeeApiMerchantWebhookEndpointListRes) GetZapierCredentialOk() (*UnibeeApiBeanMerchantZapierCredential, bool)`

+GetZapierCredentialOk returns a tuple with the ZapierCredential field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetZapierCredential

+`func (o *UnibeeApiMerchantWebhookEndpointListRes) SetZapierCredential(v UnibeeApiBeanMerchantZapierCredential)`

+SetZapierCredential sets ZapierCredential field to given value.

+### HasZapierCredential

+`func (o *UnibeeApiMerchantWebhookEndpointListRes) HasZapierCredential() bool`

+HasZapierCredential returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)